junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 They try to correct this by sucking on the soft spot, by pushing up on the roof of the mouth, or by holding the baby upside down and slapping his feet.
 This does not help because...
 A sunken soft spot is really caused by dehydration ([see page 151](#page-151)).

 This means the child is losing more liquid than he is drinking.
-He is too dry—usually because he has diarrhea, or diarrhea with vomiting.
+He is too dry, usually because he has diarrhea, or diarrhea with vomiting.
 Treatment:

 1. Give the child plenty of liquid: Rehydration Drink ([see page 152](#page-152)), breast milk, or boiled water.